-KEY DRIVERS FOR DISCUSSION:
+KEY DRIVERS FOR THIS WORK:

-- Great deal of attention on the importance of early years and 'prevention' investments.
-For example: - Grand Chief Ed John's Final Report calls for the expansion of early years programs with multi-year funding and for a focus on prevention and family preservation - MCFD Multi-Year Action Plan 2017-2020 places priority on prevention and early intervention, family preservation, and enhanced services and supports - Work at the national, nation, and provincial level to determine early learning and child care frameworks to guide investment under the Indigenous ELCC. - Work of First Nations Health Council to prioritize social determinants of health - 2017 Spring Caucus regional sessions underscored the importance of the early years. - Opportunity to improve our coordination of programs and services to ensure we maximize new and existing resources and support First Nations interests to design and deliver services to reflect their priorities/needs.
+- Grand Chief Ed John's Final Report calls for the expansion of early years programs with multi-year funding and for a focus on prevention and family preservation - MCFD Multi-Year Action Plan 2017-2020 places priority on prevention and early intervention, family preservation, and enhanced services and supports - Work at the national, nation, and provincial level to determine early learning and child care frameworks to guide investment under the Indigenous ELCC. - Work of First Nations Health Council to prioritize social determinants of health - 2017 Spring Caucus regional sessions underscored the importance of the early years. - Opportunity to improve our coordination of programs and services to ensure we maximize new and existing resources and support First Nations interests to design and deliver services to reflect their priorities/needs.